What is route optimization?

 As drivers leave and distribution managers move on, how does the organization replace that knowledge?
 Delivery management systems now become the one source of truth for an organization and allow the company to grow despite staff turnover.
 Of course, a courier app is then needed to maintain this also for new drivers.

 Oversight of delivery operations is possible with GPS driver trackers.
 You can see everything in real time and so can your customers.
 Reports and exports can be pulled down at the end of day or for internal reporting purposes and the information is accurate and up to date.
+You can even see which were no-contact deliveries and which were regular deliveries, very important with Covid still a big issue.

 Route optimization case study